ntop/nDPI/README.md

 # What is nDPI ?

 nDPI is an open source GPLv3 library for deep-packet inspection.
 Based on OpenDPI it includes ntop extensions.
-We have tried to push them into the OpenDPI source tree but nobody answered emails so we have decided to create mour own source tree
+We have tried to push them into the OpenDPI source tree but nobody answered emails so we have decided to create our own source tree

 # How To Compile nDPI